colmhaugh/Album-Covers-Memory-Game/README.md

 ### Libraries & Programs Used

-  - Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
   - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
   - GitHub is used to store the projects code after being pushed from Git.